PieterPenninckx/rsynth/README.md

 # Sponsorship

-rsynth is helped by [Resamplr.com](https://resamplr.com/), a virtual instrument website.
+Alexander Lozada's contributions to rsynth are helped by [Resamplr.com](https://resamplr.com/), a virtual instrument website.

 # License